vladislav-gorovenko/challenge-12-pomodoro-app/README.md

+## Live

+You can check out the live version of the project here -> [https://legendary-lamington-4f172e.netlify.app](https://legendary-lamington-4f172e.netlify.app).

 # Pomodoro Web App

 Welcome to my Pomodoro Web App repository.
 This project is a solution to the Pomodoro web app challenge on [Frontend Mentor](https://www.frontendmentor.io).